material-components/material-components-web/packages/mdc-layout-grid/README.md

 </div>
 ```

-Cells have a default span size of 4 columns, with other sizes being possible by applying one of the span classes, of the
-form `mdc-layout-grid__cell--span-{columns}`, where `{columns}` is an integer between 1 and 12.

-If the chosen span size is larger than the available number of columns at the current screen size, the cell behaves as
-if its chosen span size were equal to the available number of columns at that screen size.
-That is, it takes up the
-entirety of its row, and no more than that.
+You can set the cells span by applying one of the span classes, of the form `mdc-layout-grid__cell--span-{columns}`, where `{columns}` is an integer between 1 and 12.
+If the chosen span size is larger than the available number of columns at the current screen size, the cell behaves as if its chosen span size were equal to the available number of columns at that screen size.
+That is, it takes up the entirety of its row, and no more than that.

+If the span classes are not set, `mdc-layout-grid__cell` will fallback to a default span size of 4 columns.
+You can make it a different number by changing the default value.
+However, this number needs to be provided at compile time by using sass variable `$mdc-layout-grid-default-column-span`.

 ### Column spans for specific screen sizes